 The fundamental question that employers need to consider in the course of reopening is that of whether work can be done safely, while complying with government direction, whether through Public Health orders or otherwise.

 Many issues related to reopening and the application of other employment policies in union environments will be covered by the collective agreement between the union and the employer.
-In the non-union environment, policies are less likely to formally be in place, and as such it can be difficult for employers to know their obligations and employees to understand their rights within this anxiety-riddled climate.
+In the non-union environment, policies are less likely to be in place formally, and as such, it can be difficult for employers to know their obligations and employees to understand their rights within this anxiety-riddled climate.

-Recall rights are particularly important after the passage of Ontario Regulation 228/20 under the Employment Standards Act, 2000, which discontinues the time limits of temporary layoff while the COVID-19 pandemic continues.
+Recall rights are particularly important after the passage of Ontario Regulation 228/20 under the Employment Standards Act, 2000, which discontinues the time limits of temporary layoffs while the COVID-19 pandemic continues.

 Some issues which need to be considered in the course of reopening include: